ShieldOrder/proposal-disclosure-schema/examples/nozy-example.md

 ALIGNMENT

-Which values or priorities this project serves.
+Which values, goals, or priorities this work is intended to serve.

 - Privacy by default
 - Minimization of user error
 - Explicit rejection of transparent usage
 - Open source development

-Tradeoffs you are making.
+Tradeoffs being made.
-What you optimize for.
+What is optimized for.
-What you accept as out of scope.
+What is accepted as out of scope.

 Optimize for privacy correctness and safety.
 Accept reduced feature breadth.
 Accept slower onboarding in exchange for stronger guarantees.

-How this fits within the Zcash ecosystem.
+How this work relates to existing efforts within the Zcash ecosystem.

-NozyWallet reinforces the intended use of Zcash shielded pools.
+It reinforces the intended use of shielded pools.
 It complements existing wallets by providing a strict privacy-first option.

 ============================================================

 DELIVERABILITY

-Team capacity.
+Team capacity and availability.
-Realistic hours per week.

 Single maintainer with sustained part-time commitment.

-Timeline with milestones.
+Indicative timeline or phases.

-- Orchard wallet core complete
+- Orchard wallet core completion
 - Transaction sending and scanning
 - Frontend stabilization
 - Network privacy hardening
 - Incremental feature expansion

-Known failure modes.
+Known risks or failure modes.
-What could realistically go wrong.

 - Maintainer burnout
 - Network changes impacting Zebra compatibility
 - UX friction limiting adoption

-Contingency plans if those failures occur.
+Potential responses or mitigations.

 - Scope reduction
 - Slower release cadence